 At the Sallie Ellis Davis House, visitors are invited to tour the home and former boarding house of local educator Sallie Ellis Davis.
 With a Master’s degree she earned at Atlanta University, Davis remains a feminine legend in Milledgeville.
 As a woman, and one of color, she speaks for many who are voiceless and still acts as a role model.
 You’ll definitely want to visit the place where this woman changed lives.

-The Sallie Ellis Davis House is located at 301 S. Clarke St and open for tours by appointment, please call the office at 478-445-5889.
+The Sallie Ellis Davis House is located at 301 S. Clarke St. Tours are offered Tuesday from 1 pm to -4pm, Thursday from 1 pm-4 pm, and Friday 1 pm -4 pm or by appointment.
+Please call 478-445-5889 for more information.
 The cost of the tour is $3.

 Rocky Creek Park